 The Garmin Fenix 5 is one of the most advanced sports watches you can buy, and it's jam-packed with features for running, cycling, swimming, golf and even skydiving.
 But so many of the Fenix 5's best features are buried within sub-menus and can be a little complex find.

-After using the Fenix 5 for a month, we've uncovered some of our favourite features, tips and little tricks that really elevate it to the upper echelons of fitness tech.
+After using the Fenix 5 for some time now, we've uncovered some of our favourite features, tips and little tricks that really elevate it to the upper echelons of fitness tech.

 Find your way home with Back to Start